 Access Needed For ECMO

 One to three cannulas (tubes) are needed to connect the ECMO circuit to a patient.
 The surgeon will make a small cut, usually on the right side of the neck.
 A tube is usually placed through the small cut on the right side of the neck, into the jugular vein.
-This vein leads to the upper right chamber (right atrium) of the heart (see Picture 1).
+This vein leads to the upper right chamber (right atrium) of the heart (Picture 1, page 1).
 A second tube is sometimes placed through the same small cut into the carotid artery, another vessel in the neck.
 These tubes are then connected to the ECMO machine.
 After the procedure, the blood vessels that are used for this may be permanently tied off and cannot be used in the future.
 There are 3 other arteries and 3 other veins in the neck that usually continue to supply the brain with blood and oxygen.

 Sometimes other sites may be used.
 For some patients the tubes are placed directly into the heart (right atrium) and into the large artery coming from the heart (aorta).
 These tubes are then connected to the ECMO machine.
 These blood vessels are not tied off, and are repaired after the ECMO course.

 There are different kinds of support that ECMO can provide.
 Some patients are placed on ECMO to only support their lungs, known as veno-venous ECMO (VV ECMO).
 This type of ECMO does not support the heart, but is intended to let the lungs rest.
 If a child is placed on ECMO to support only the lungs, the blood is taken out of the right side of the heart (right atrium), oxygen is added and the blood is returned to the right atrium where the heart then pumps this blood to the lungs and body.